 Persisting difficulties in accounting for the emergence of mind from nature from a strictly materialistic perspective open the way for a re-examination of alternative views of the mind-body problem

 Quantum Mechanics and Consciousness

 Quantum mechanics (QM) is by universal acknowledgement the most empirically successful theory in the history of this discipline.
-It constitutes the basis of physics and to the extent that - as affirmed by reductionistic materialism - the other natural sciences are ultimately reducible to physics, it provides the the very foundations to the whole scientific edifice.
+It constitutes the basis of physics and to the extent that - as affirmed by reductionistic materialism - the other natural sciences are ultimately reducible to physics, it provides the foundations to the whole scientific edifice.
 Moreover, as noted by physicists Rosenblum and Kutter (2008), a full one third of the world economy depends upon technological discoveries made possible by QM, including the transistor, the laser, and magnetic resonance imaging.